-Castle Combe is one of the most well known places to visit in The Cotswolds because of that dreamy view from the river bridge.
+Castle Combe is one of the most well known places to visit in The Cotswolds because of that iconic view from the river bridge.
 The quaint row of terraced houses lead up to a 14th century market cross and two characterful English pubs, The White Hart and The Castle Inn.

-The Slaughters Country Inn and Manor House are popular stops in Lower Slaughter, as well as The Old Mill which has a gift/craft shop and museum.
-As it’s a small place it’s worth taking a riverside stroll or drive down to nearby Bourton-on-the-Water before or after your visit.
+The Slaughters Country Inn and Manor House are popular stops in Lower Slaughter, as well as The Old Mill which has a gift shop and museum.
+As it’s a small place it’s worth following the river path down to nearby Bourton-on-the-Water before or after your visit.

-Described as the Venice of The Cotswolds, Bourton-on-the-Water is a fairly large village compared to most other places in this list.
-That also means there’s plenty of things to do here to fill a day – The Model Village is a 1/9th scaled down version of Bourton you can walk around, and for a family day out head to the nearby Birdland park and gardens – home to over 500 birds.
+Described as the ‘Venice of The Cotswolds’, Bourton-on-the-Water is a fairly large village compared to most other places in this list.
+There’s plenty of things to do in Bourton to fill a day, such as The Model Village, a 1/9th scaled down version of Bourton you can walk around, and Birdland park and gardens, home to over 500 birds.

 Chipping Campden’s lovely high street is a mix of independent shops and cafes like Badgers Hall tea room.
 In the middle of the street is an old market hall dating back to the 17th century.
 The surrounding area is one of the finest places to visit in The Cotswolds to see quintessential cottages with thatched roofs and gorgeous summer gardens.

-As the name suggests Broadway’s main street is a wide open strip with a grassy verge for leisure and recreation, including the annual Broadway Car Show.
-The grand Lygon Arms hotel is also located in the centre, as well as a small indoor shopping arcade.
+As the name suggests Broadway’s main street is a wide open strip with a grassy verge that is occasionally used for events like the annual Broadway Car Show.
+The grand Lygon Arms hotel sits in the centre of the High Street surrounded by a mix of boutiques and a small indoor shopping arcade.

 Stow-on-the-Wold’s charming tearooms and shops is great starting point for a Cotswolds day trip.
 The old church door here frequently pops up on Instagram as tree trunks have moulded themselves around it, giving the entrance a fairytale vibe.